 My father was a very interesting person.
 He would always say: 'Whatever you have in your head,' he would point to his head, 'nobody can ever take away from you.
 They can take your money and your house can burn down, but what you've got in your head nobody will take away from you.

-Join Berkshire Community College as it celebrates its 60th anniversary as the first community college in the Commonwealth by watching our Celebration video brought to you by Pittsfield Community Television!
+On Oct.
+22, 2020, Berkshire Community College (BCC) celebrated its 60th anniversary as the first community college in the Commonwealth.
+Watch the celebration video brought to you by Pittsfield Community Television!